Seen on:

 WOW!!
 WHAT A FIGHT | Victor Galindez vs Mike Rossman II, Full HD Highlights

-Decline and Retirement
+Decline and Exit

 Life After Boxing